codewizard13/ehw-cheatsheets/how-to/wp-site-missing-css.md

 [🏚️](../README.md) | [How To](/how-to/index.md)

-Sometimes after migrating a site, to [localhost](/coding/local-dev.md) , the site data all seems to be there, and the content.
+Sometimes after migrating a site, to [📛localhost](/coding/local-dev.md) , the site data all seems to be there, and the content.
 But, the layout is wonky / messed up.
-In many cases, this is because during the URL replacement phase of a [manual WordPress migration](../wp-manual-migration.md), I migrated to "http" instead of "https".
+In many cases, this is because during the URL replacement phase of a [📛manual WordPress migration](../wp-manual-migration.md), I migrated to "http" instead of "https".

 The solution in that case is to replace the HTTP URLS with HTTPS and **clear cache**.
-In addition, if using a visual [page builder](/wp/page-builders.md) like Elementor, the plugin cache will need to be refreshed.
+In addition, if using a visual [📛page builder](/wp/page-builders.md) like Elementor, the plugin cache will need to be refreshed.
 For Elementor, do the following, starting from the wpadmin (Dashboard) sidebar:

 1. Elementor > Tools
 2. Click **Regenerate Files & Data**